England | Scotland | Wales | Northern Ireland | Ireland

 Our Practice Leaflet gives a summary of our services

-If you would like to check to see if your postcode is in our Practice Area please click here
+If you would like to check to see if your postcode is in our Practice Area please use our postcode checker here

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.